Last updated: 6 November 2025

 MRes Project 1: Splitting of Water Assisted by Pyro-electricity (SWAP)

-Supervisor(s): Chris Bowen (Mechanical Engineering)
+Supervisor(s): Chris Bowen (Mechanical Engineering), Adam Squires (Chemistry)

 MRes Project 2: Next Generation Nanomaterials for Solar Energy Harvesting